Last edited: October 4, 2020.

 …government may increasingly have more committed allies in (poorer) domestic individuals…

 Reflecting these conflicting shifts in strategic alignments, while the world has seen a proliferation of populist rhetoric originating from historically liberal democratic states, this has not been matched with the same force in populist action from these same states.
-On balance, it’s perhaps ambiguous whether domestic firms are growing in power relative to domestic government in connection with their strategic relationships vis-à-vis other key strategic (domestic and foreign) actors.
+On balance, it’s perhaps ambiguous whether domestic firms are growing in power relative to domestic government in connection with their strategic relationships vis-à-vis other key strategic actors, domestic and foreign.

-3. Coupling individual incentives with the (global) public good promises to reduce the power of firms over government, leaving government freer to pursue what’s right for individuals.
-With all of this said, coupling individual incentives with the (global) public good turns the immediately-preceding power calculus upside down.
+3. Coupling individuals’ incentives with the (global) public good promises to reduce the power of firms over government, leaving government freer to pursue what’s right for individuals.
+With all of this said, coupling individuals’ incentives with the (global) public good turns the immediately-preceding power calculus upside down.

-Coupling individual incentives with the (global) public good promises to catalyze lifestyle-enhancing innovation (as defined in Part I).
-This result starts from the fact that new such incentives would turn individuals into potential new customers, who are willing to pay others to achieve the (global) public good to realize their own individual incentives.
+Coupling individuals’ incentives with the (global) public good promises to catalyze lifestyle-enhancing innovation (as defined in Part I).
+This result starts from the fact that new such incentives would turn individuals into potential new customers of firms that deliver the global public good — customers who are willing to pay others to achieve the (global) public good to realize their own individual incentives.
 So firms would arise to deliver these (global) public outcomes for a fee, to meet the needs of these new customers.
-As long as individual incentives from achieving the public good outweigh the costs of retaining firms to hit target outcomes, individuals would profit, and so would firms.
+As long as individual incentives from achieving the public good outweigh the costs of retaining firms to hit target outcomes, individuals would profit (in a financial sense or otherwise) — and so would the firms who get paid.
 And the rise of these firms would represent lifestyle-enhancing innovation (as defined in Part I), as such a rise would be addressing an entirely new class of consumer needs.

 …lifestyle-enhancing innovation … would effectively redistribute wealth from those … who have it … to those … who don’t…

-Lifestyle-enhancing innovation serves ultimately to increase the total demand for labour, as described in Part I. And in today’s environment, this would effectively redistribute wealth from those (capital owners) who have it to those (labour owners) who don’t.
+Lifestyle-enhancing innovation, as this incentive-reorientation would bring about as defined in Part I, serves ultimately to increase the total demand for labour (also as described in Part I).
+And in today’s environment, this would effectively redistribute wealth from those capital owners who have it to those labour owners who don’t.

-All of this means that, ultimately, coupling individual incentives with the global public good could reduce firms’ problematic and growing power over government.
+All of this means that, ultimately, coupling individuals’ incentives with the global public good could reduce firms’ problematic and growing power over government.

-In short, the central premise of this Part II is that focus on the global public good could be improved principally by reorienting incentives, capabilities, and power relationships among individuals, firms, and government.
-If this is true, then coupling individual incentives more tightly with the global public good is perhaps the single most effective and principled way to better address global issues.
+In short, summing up all of the foregoing, the central premise of this Part II is that focus on the global public good can in general be improved by reorienting incentives, capabilities, and power relationships among individuals, firms, and government.
+If so, then coupling individuals’ incentives more tightly with the global public good is perhaps the single most effective and principled way to better address global issues.
 And not only this, but this could also reduce firms’ problematic and growing power over government as well, addressing both issues in a single stroke.

 [END OF PART II]